cocos-creator/creator-api-docs-2.x/en/classes/Game.md

 ##### EVENT_HIDE

 > Event triggered when game hide to background.
-Please note that this event is not 100% guaranteed to be fired.
+Please note that this event is not 100% guaranteed to be fired on Web platform, on native platforms, it corresponds to enter background event, os status bar or notification center may not trigger this event.

 | meta | description |
 |------|-------------|